Qiskit/qiskit-serverless/docs/deployment/cloud.rst

     * `IBM Cloud cluster access guide <https://cloud.ibm.com/docs/containers?topic=containers-access_cluster>`_
     * `AWS cluster connection guide <https://aws.amazon.com/premiumsupport/knowledge-center/eks-cluster-connection/>`_

-Now that you have a cluster you just need to run the previous `helm` steps to deploy the different applications.
+Now that you have a cluster you can follow the steps in the :ref:`helm-deployment` section for using helm to deploy the different applications.

 For IBM Cloud in particular we provided you with a specific values with a default configuration in `values-ibm.yaml <https://github.com/Qiskit-Extensions/quantum-serverless/blob/main/infrastructure/helm/quantumserverless/values-ibm.yaml>`_